 Attract Beneficial Insects and Other Garden Predators

-Plant flowers, such as marigolds, calendula, sunflower, daisy, alyssum, or dill nearby to attract beneficial insects such as robber flies.
+Plant flowers, such as marigolds, calendula, sunflower, aster, alyssum, or dill nearby to attract beneficial insects such as robber flies.
 A few other garden predators, such as spiders and toads, will also help keep grasshoppers under control.

 If you choose to use insecticides, there are a couple of important points to know.
 First, insecticides don't offer complete control because grasshoppers travel so much that the products you use may not kill the insects until after they've left your garden and gone to someone else's.
-Insecticides also won't keep new grasshoppers from coming into your garden.
+Also, insecticides also won't keep new grasshoppers from coming into your garden.
 And the products that will kill grasshoppers also kill beneficial insects at the same time, so use them with extreme caution.
 Look for products containing carbaryl or permethrin.
 Apply insecticides when eggs begin to hatch in May or June to control grasshoppers when they are young and less mobile.